itenfay/Unity-iOS-InAppPurchase/README-en.md

 - Adds the observer, set up the delegate and data persistence.

-As long as you add the following three pieces of code before returning, the rest of the code does not change.
+As long as you add the following three pieces of code before the method return value, the rest of the code does not change.

 ```
 - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions {